-This summer, introduce your kids to some of our nation’s most influential leaders like Lincoln, Kennedy and Reagan.
-These commanders in chief—like all presidents—navigated complex questions and kept America true to its pursuit of freedom, liberty and justice for all.
+This summer, introduce your kids to some of our nation’s most influential leaders such as presidents Abraham Lincoln, John F. Kennedy and Ronald Reagan.
+These storied commanders in chief navigated complex issues and kept America true to its pursuit of freedom, liberty and justice for all.

 Lincoln Memorial and President Lincoln’s Cottage in Washington, D.C.